It’s tough to beat the combo of warm tortilla chips, melted cheese, and spicy black beans. In other words…NACHOS!

 Simmer for 5-8 minutes and then combine ingredients in a blender or food processor.
 Take a taste for salt after combining.
 I added another pinch to this batch.

 You’re left with a delicious bean puree that is capable of both drizzling and clinging at the same time.
 If for any reason your batch comes out too liquidy (to cling to chips) then you can saute it over mediumish heat for a few minutes and it will reduce to a thicker consistency.
+(We also use this puree in our Black Bean and Guacamole Tostadas).

 And note that using 2 chipotles in adobo creates real heat!
 I tend to make this bean mixture extra spicy knowing that it will be diluted down by the chips and fixings.
 Using only a single chipotle is a good option if you’re not a huge fan of spicy foods.